272 Pearl St. NW

 Grand Rapids, MI 49504

 The Kent ISD COVID-19 School Dashboard provides parents, educators and the general public transparency on school-associated COVID-19 cases in local public and nonpublic schools throughout Kent County.
 Numbers are updated daily through a partnership with the Kent County Health Department.

-In the middle school students are immersed in theme based project cycles.
-These project cycles combine English and social studies concepts (Meanings) and science and math concepts (Patterns) into a 9 week project that pulls knowledge from each core area.
-During these projects students work collaboratively using the design thinking process to solve real world problems with the help of or for community partners.
+In the middle school students are immersed in theme-based project cycles.
+These project cycles combine English and social studies concepts (Meanings) and science and math concepts (Patterns) into a 9-week project that pulls knowledge from each core area.
+During these projects, students work collaboratively using the design thinking process to solve real-world problems with the help of or for community partners.
 Learners are then empowered to share their learning and process with others.

-The project based model allows students to transfer their skills and learning to new situations in ways that are authentic, connected to people they personally know in the community or items they have experienced first hand.
+The project-based model allows students to transfer their skills and learning to new situations in ways that are authentic, connected to people they personally know in the community or items they have experienced firsthand.